In a Dutch oven or large stock pot, fry bacon until crisp. Transfer to a plate and crumble when cool. Reserve bacon fat for cooking beef and keep hot.

 To the slow cooker, add the crumbled bacon, tomatoes with chiles, chicken broth or water, beans, garlic, chili powder, cumin, oregano, chipotle chili powder, thyme, and coriander.

-Cover and cook on HIGH for 8 to 10 hours.
+Cover and cook on LOW for 8 to 10 hours or HIGH for 4 to 5 hours.
 The beef should be falling apart and tender.
 Strain excess fat off the top if desired.
 Shred the beef gently with tongs or two forks.

 Season to taste with salt and pepper and serve with toppings such as sour cream, cheese, scallions, and cilantro.

 Searing the chuck roast adds more flavor but is COMPLETELY optional.
 If you decide to skip this step, proceed to Step 2 after seasoning the roast with salt and pepper.Adapted from America's Test Kitchen The Best Simple Recipes 2013 (Quick All-American Chili).